jnozzi/cocoadev.com/SiteContent/General/ClosingCustomWindow.markdown

 Anyone know?

-Like I said above, make the [[IBAction]] for your "little button" send -close to the window instead of -performClose:.
-I think the problem is that -performClose: (as it says in the docs for [[NSWindow]]) will make a system beep if the window cannot be closed (for several reasons listed in the docs... go and read them).
-Sending -close instead of -performClose: bypasses these checks and will forcibly close the window. -- [[KevinPerry]]
+Like I said above, make the General/IBAction for your "little button" send -close to the window instead of -performClose:.
+I think the problem is that -performClose: (as it says in the docs for General/NSWindow) will make a system beep if the window cannot be closed (for several reasons listed in the docs... go and read them).
+Sending -close instead of -performClose: bypasses these checks and will forcibly close the window. -- General/KevinPerry

 ----